NVIDIA/tao_deploy/README.md

 ### <a name='Updatingthebasedocker'></a>Updating the base docker

-There will be situations where developers would be required to update the third party dependencies to newer versions, or upgrade CUDA etc. In such a case, please follow the steps below:
+There will be situations where developers would be required to update the third party dependencies to newer versions, or upgrade CUDA, etc. In such a case, please follow the steps below:

 #### <a name='Buildbasedocker'></a>Build base docker